scikit-learn-contrib/hdbscan/docs/basic_hdbscan.rst

 What if you don't have a nice set of points in a vector space, but only have a pairwise distance matrix providing the distance between each pair of points?
 This is a common situation.
-Perhaps you have a complex custom distance measure; perhaps you have strings and are using Levenstein distance, etc. Again, this is all fine as ``hdbscan`` supports a special metric called ``precomputed``.
-If you create the clusterer with the metric set to ``precomputed`` then the clusterer will assume that, rather than being handed a vector of points in a vector space, it is recieving an all pairs distance matrix.
+Perhaps you have a complex custom distance measure; perhaps you have strings and are using Levenshtein distance, etc. Again, this is all fine as ``hdbscan`` supports a special metric called ``precomputed``.
+If you create the clusterer with the metric set to ``precomputed`` then the clusterer will assume that, rather than being handed a vector of points in a vector space, it is receiving an all-pairs distance matrix.
 Missing distances can be indicated by ``numpy.inf``, which leads HDBSCAN to ignore these pairwise relationships as long as there exists a path between two points that contains defined distances (i.e. if there are too many distances